 Poverty is deep and widespread, but Bangladesh has in recent years reduced population growth and improved health and education.

 The major employer is agriculture, but it is unable to meet the demand for jobs.
 So, many Bangladeshis - in common with citizens from other countries in the region - seek work abroad, sometimes illegally.

 The country is trying to diversify its economy, with industrial development a priority.
 Overseas investors have pumped money into manufacturing and the energy sector.
 The collapse of a garment factory in 2013 with the loss of more than 1,000 lives brought workers out onto the streets to demand better conditions.

 Onshore and offshore gas reserves could provide a chance for future prosperity.
 There has been a debate about whether the reserves should be kept for domestic use or exported.
 International companies are involved in the gas sector.

 Formerly East Pakistan, Bangladesh came into being only in 1971, when the two parts of Pakistan split after a bitter war which drew in neighbouring India.

 Bangladesh spent 15 years under military rule and, although democracy was restored in 1990, the political scene remains volatile.

-Analysts say antagonism between the main parties - the Awami League and Bangladesh Nationalist Party - reflects personal animosity between leaders rather than substantial ideological differences.
+Antagonism between the main parties - the Awami League and Bangladesh Nationalist Party - to a large degree reflects personal animosity between leaders rather than substantial ideological differences.

-The low-lying country is vulnerable to flooding and cyclones and it stands to be badly affected by predicted rises in sea levels.
+The low-lying country is vulnerable to flooding and cyclones, and stands to be badly affected by any rises in sea levels.